tragisch/bazel-registry/README.md

 ## About
+Tryout to understand how a bazel registry works.

 Bazel-registry for common non-Bazel libraries.
 Build patches currently for MacOS.
-Welcome to adapt to support Win + Linux, too.

 ## How to use